 And when you’re taking money from your pension, the money is typically only flowing in one direction – and that direction is out.
 Your pension money has been saved to fund your retirement, so it’s sensible to ask, “Is my money going to run out too soon?”

 Everyone is different, with different pension savings, needs and aspirations.
-So, there might not be a quick way to answer this question.
+So, there's no 'one size fits all' solution.
 But below we list five factors you should consider when trying to answer this question.
 We also suggest further sources of help.

 And the good news is that you can typically revise the amount of money you take from your pension as you go along – up or down.
 With some basic planning, and a little help, you can take control of your pension and greatly reduce the risk of running out of money too soon.